The Man Who Fell to Earth (1976)

 Nathan Bryce: Ah, that's not so terrible.

-Nathan Bryce: My father was always wrong!
+Oliver Farnsworth: Yes, but my father was always wrong!

 Mary-Lou: What are they like, your children?